RarOks1008/021-TheWatcher/README.md

   - *Url* - url to navigate to.
   - *Value* - value expected to get on the element.
   - *XPath* - FullXPath of the element to check.
+  - *ShouldShowSuccess* - boolean value to check if the success values should be written in the console.
+  - *NotificationType* - either console or email to check the type of sending the notification.